-Second, agents are assumed to be symmetric, aside from the heterogeneity introduced by the experiment (i.e., the experimental subsidy, s).
-Appendix C.1 shows how the model can be extended to include heterogeneity in traders' marginal revenue and heterogeneous differentiation rate across different pairs of traders.
-Arbitrary heterogeneity across locations in market size and differentiation is harder to accommodate.
-However, in principle, one could estimate Γ separately in each location and then compute the average of the parameters across villages.
+Third, agents are assumed to be symmetric, aside from the heterogeneity introduced by the experiment (i.e., the experimental subsidy, s).
+Appendix C.1 shows how the model can be extended to include heterogeneity in traders' marginal revenue and a heterogeneous differentiation rate across different pairs of traders.
+In principle, one could estimate Γ separately in each location and then compute the average of the parameters across villages.
 In practice, for our specific experiment, estimating separate parameters in each location (using information on the main village of provenience of the cocoa in the shipment) delivers results that are too noisy to be useful.20

-Third, we assume a specific form of competition, namely Cournot quantity setting.
-Other forms of competition do not appear consistent with the data.
+Fourth, we assume a specific form of conduct, namely Cournot quantity setting.
+Other forms of conduct do not appear consistent with the data.
 Replicating the procedure described above using Bertrand competition (while retaining other assumptions on producers and buyers) delivers unrealistic parameter values (a value of Γ larger than one).
 This suggests that quantity may be the relevant strategic choice variable in the setting.
-As it is well known, Cournot outcomes can also be interpreted as reduced-form outcomes for price competition with quantity constraints (Kreps and Scheinkman, 1983).Quantity constraints (arising, for instance, from transport technologies) may be relevant in this setting.
+As it is well known, Cournot outcomes can also be interpreted as reduced-form outcomes for price competition with quantity constraints (Kreps and Scheinkman, 1983).
+Quantity constraints for traders (arising, for instance, from transport technologies) may be relevant in this setting.
 Another candidate model of competition could be collusion: the fact that treatment-control differences are small for prices may be consistent with treatment and control buyers forming a cartel to take advantage of the subsidy.
 However, we note that collusion of this form would require not just an agreement between a treatment and a control trader to game the incentive system, but also collaboration among treatment traders (since otherwise a non-colluding treatment trader could steal the suppliers of the treatment-control pair cartel).
 The latter is a more demanding form of collusion and it faces the standard enforcement problems of a cartel.
-Collusion
+Collusion is also inconsistent with the large differential response of treatment traders in terms of advance payment provision.
+One might also posit a model of monopsonistic competition (adapted from the more common monopolistic competition case): Dixit and Stiglitz (1977) predicts a markdown on the subsidy equal to the markdown observed in the baseline data; Ottaviano et al. (2002) predicts a difference between treatment and control traders of one-half of the subsidy value.
+Neither of these predictions finds support in the data.
+For instance, trader prices are on average 92% of the wholesaler prices.
+Under constant markdown case, this would imply a